gio-del/PEA-Assignments-Project/README.md

-# PEA-Assignments-Project
+# PEA Assignments and Final Project

-Performance Evaluation and Applications course @POLIMI
+Performance Evaluation and Applications assignments and final project for the course at Politecnico di Milano A.Y.
+2023/2024.